zhuravskayalina/zhuravskayalina/README.md

 </p>

 Welcome to my profile!
-I'm Frontend Developer based in 🌁 **Warsaw**.
+I'm Frontend Developer based in 🌁 **Tbilisi, Georgia**.

 Currently I'm open to work, so feel free to contact me!